Sailing in Tasmania

-From protected anchorages, scenic uncrowded waters and soaring sea cliffs to the wild waters of the Great Southern Ocean, Tasmania is a sailing paradise and offers great journeys for seafarers and passengers alike.
+From protected anchorages, scenic uncrowded waters and soaring sea cliffs to the wild waters of the Great Southern Ocean, Tasmania is a sailing paradise.

 Tasmania has a rich maritime history and even today has more boats per head of population than any other state.
-But don't worry, our relatively small population ensures that you can easily find a secluded nook and go ashore where there's no road access and you're the only one around.
+But don't worry, our small population means you can easily find a secluded nook and go ashore where there's no road access and you're the only one around.

 The sailing journeys in Tasmania are as diverse as the island itself.